 Where “Forget hotels” speaks to a practical, budget-conscious customer interested in low-hassle options and convenience, “Live there” speaks to a customer who is adventurous, curious, and well-traveled—or at least aspires to be.
 With this new message, a little miracle takes place: in a way, the AirBnB itself actually becomes the destination—rather than just the place to lay your head at night.
-Now boasting more than seven million listings worldwide and two million guests per night, it’s clear the pivot has paid off.
+Now boasting more than twelve million listings worldwide and two million guests per night, it’s clear the pivot has paid off.

 The takeaway: Find a deeper insight about what your customer really wants from your product or service.